 - What problems does the system or product not solve?
 Why not?

 - How can the system or product be improved?

 The conclusion section should be brief and should contain no new information.
 The conclusion should not make direct reference to sources, figures, or tables.

 Each conclusion should follow logically from the facts and arguments presented in the analysis section.

 This section is optional because recommendations are not appropriate for all reports.

 Recommendations are essentially speculative but should be brief and should follow logically from the conclusion.
 Include comments derived from your experiences that may improve future activities of the company.

 Whenever possible, support statements with concrete, specific examples.
 If you refer to a published work, cite the reference in the text even if the reference is not a direct quotation.
-Include the author and year of publication.

 Footnotes are not required.